Q: I’m considering getting an online will. What are the pros and cons of having my will done up this way?

 Do online wills have benefits?

 There are no positives for online will services.
 At least none that I can recommend.
 Most online forms include disclaimers.
 They are not responsible for what you do with their forms.
 Like all do-it-yourself wills, you may be only fooling yourself.
 You may think you have protected your family.
+(If you’d like to read another perspective on online wills, click here.)

 How would you know if your online will has mistakes?
 What does your family do if there are errors or problems?